It is an interesting and rewarding job, but you will have to pass a difficult interview to get it.

 Can you create some study materials for new hires?

 Say that you can, and give an example how you did it in the past, or how you would do it.
+Elaborate on your answer, saying how important it is to have a high-quality study materials that will help new hires to easily understand their job, and their position in the hierarchy of the company.

 Why do you think you can be a good training specialist?

 You should say that you have good communication skills, can recognize the weaknesses and the strengths of other people, and know how to help them to improve on their weaknesses.
 You can also say that you love the nature of the job, and that you have relevant experience (if true).
+You should show some confidence while answering this interview question.
+Show them that you believe in your skills, and they will start believing in them too.

 - Describe a situation when you were under pressure in work.